 Pinking shears are special shears with zig-zag shaped blades.
 Their purpose is to create decorative seam finishes or hems of non-woven fabric (see the images below).

-This tutorial will answer these questions:
+This post will answer these questions:

 - How to cut with pinking shears?